Dr. Cliff C. Morris, Jr.

 I played trumpet during college and currently play keyboards occasionally.
 I am a former member of the Marching 100 at FAMU where I played 1st trumpet (1969-74).
 I afterwards learned to play both organ and piano for worship services.
 I have performed several original songs including "Love, Love is in Christ", "There's Joy for the Comforter Has Come", and "Let's Just Praise the Lord our God"

 I currently own a Harley softail deuce.
 I have been taking this wonderful machine out for a ride in Central Florida since July 2005 when I purchased it.
-I have covered about 9000 miles as of April 2011.
+I have covered over 10,000 miles as of August 2014.

 CES (Consumer Electronics Show in Las Vegas NV)